vroger11/vroger11.github.io/_posts/2020-08-02-automatizations-using-ssh-keys.markdown

 Check the directory listing of `~/.ssh/` to see if you already have a public SSH key.
 By default, the filename of the public key is `id_rsa.pub`.
 You can use a different pair of keys per server if you want.
-I prefer to keep one pair of key per machine (and change it regularly).
+I prefer to keep one pair of keys per machine (and change it regularly).

 ## Generate a pair of SSH keys